57 Xun4 巽

 Xun (modesty and obedience) doesn't mean hesitation, but will cause hesitation.
 One must be resolute in undertaking one’s mission, like a warrior.

 Provided it can take action in moving forth along the timeline and exchange positions with line 2, it will become the representative line of the lower trigram Li (clinging, fire).
 Li denotes armour and weaponry, which here is referred to as the warrior.
 The hexagram now appears in the form of Jia Ren (37), where the household successfully achieves outward development through internal discipline.

 Enlightenment through six one: to make up one's mind, and bravely with intelligence move toward to the target.
 Moving back and forth like the wind is due to indecisiveness.
 It is advantageous to possess the warrior's persistence, signifying that one must be determined to undertake the assigned mission.
-If this line is activated, it will change to masculine, and the hexagram will appear as Xiao Chu (9), little feeding and restraint, which suggests the small playing games with the large, with respect to bravery and also wits.
+If this line is fully activated, it will change to masculine and the hexagram will appear as Xiao Chu (9), little feeding and restraint, which suggests the small playing games with the large, with respect to bravery and also wits.

 The 2nd line

 Xun (the internal reform) is beneath the bed; the subject acts like a diviner and wizard in a flurry of activity (史巫紛若), which must be of auspiciousness, and then there is no calamity (or fault).